List of efforts to impeach presidents of the United States: John Tyler

+Inquiries proposed but not put to a House vote

 Ulysses S. Grant

-Rep. Joseph Clay Stiles Blackburn (D-KY) introduced an impeachment resolution against President Ulysses S. Grant in 1876, regarding the number of days Grant had been absent from the White House.
+Representative Joseph Clay Stiles Blackburn (D-KY) introduced an impeachment resolution against President Ulysses S. Grant in 1876, regarding the number of days Grant had been absent from the White House.
 The resolution never gained momentum and was tabled in December 1876.

 Grover Cleveland

-Rep. Milford W. Howard (D-AL), on May 23, 1896, submitted a resolution (H.Res 374) impeaching President Grover Cleveland for selling unauthorized federal bonds and breaking the Pullman Strike.
+Representative Milford W. Howard (Populist-AL), on May 23, 1896, submitted a resolution (H.Res 374) impeaching President Grover Cleveland for selling unauthorized federal bonds and breaking the Pullman Strike.
 It was neither voted on nor referred to a committee.

 Herbert Hoover

-During the 1932–33 lame duck session of Congress, on December 13, 1932 and on January 17, 1933, Rep. Louis Thomas McFadden (R-PA) introduced two impeachment resolutions against President Herbert Hoover, over economic grievances.
+During the 1932–33 lame duck session of Congress, on December 13, 1932, and on January 17, 1933, Representative Louis T. McFadden (R-PA) introduced two impeachment resolutions against President Herbert Hoover, over economic grievances.
 The resolutions were read and then immediately tabled by overwhelming votes.

 Harry S. Truman

 In April 1951, President Harry S. Truman fired General of the Army Douglas MacArthur.
 Congressional Republicans responded with numerous calls for Truman's removal.
-The Senate held hearings, and a year later, Representatives George H. Bender and Paul W. Shafer separately introduced House bills 607 and 614 against President Truman.
+The Senate held hearings, and a year later, Representatives George H. Bender and Paul W. Shafer separately introduced House bills 607 and 614 against Truman.
 The resolutions were referred to the Judiciary Committee but were not considered by the Democratic-held Senate.

-On April 22, 1952, Rep. Noah M. Mason (R-IL) suggested that impeachment proceedings should be started against President Harry S. Truman for seizing the nation's steel mills.
-Soon after Mason's remarks, Rep. Robert Hale (R-ME) introduced a resolution (H.Res.
+On April 22, 1952, Representative Noah M. Mason (R-IL) suggested that impeachment proceedings should be started against Truman for seizing the nation's steel mills.
+Soon after Mason's remarks, Representative Robert Hale (R-ME) introduced a resolution (H.Res.
 604).
 After three days of debate on the floor of the House, it was referred to the House Judiciary Committee, but no action was taken.

 Ronald Reagan

-In 1983, Representative Henry B. González was joined by Ted Weiss, John Conyers Jr., George Crockett Jr., Julian C. Dixon, Mervyn M. Dymally, Gus Savage and Parren J. Mitchell in proposing a resolution impeaching Reagan for "the high crime or misdemeanor of ordering the invasion of Grenada in violation of the Constitution of the United States, and other high crime or misdemeanor ancillary thereto."
+In 1983, Representative Henry B. González was joined by Ted Weiss, John Conyers, George Crockett Jr., Julian Dixon, Mervyn Dymally, Gus Savage, and Parren Mitchell in proposing a resolution impeaching President Ronald Reagan for "the high crime or misdemeanor of ordering the invasion of Grenada in violation of the Constitution of the United States, and other high crime or misdemeanor ancillary thereto."

-On March 5, 1987, Rep. González (D-TX) introduced H.Res.
-111, with six articles against President Ronald Reagan regarding the Iran-Contra affair to the House Judiciary Committee, where no further action was taken.
+On March 5, 1987, González introduced H.Res.
+111, with six articles against Reagan regarding the Iran–Contra affair to the House Judiciary Committee, where no further action was taken.
 While no further action was taken on this particular bill, it led directly to the joint hearings of the subject that dominated the news later that year.
 After the hearings were over, USA Today reported that articles of impeachment were discussed but decided against.

-Edwin Meese acknowledged, in testimony at the trial of Reagan aide Oliver North, that officials in the Reagan administration had been worried that the 1987 impeachment could result in Reagan having to resign.
+U.S. Attorney General Edwin Meese acknowledged, in testimony at the trial of Reagan aide Oliver North, that officials in the Reagan administration had been worried that the 1987 impeachment could result in Reagan having to resign.